Where and When

 An easy out-and-back with only 140 feet of vert (1.3% average grade).
 The course includes about 0.50 mile on an asphalt running track, 0.75 mile on smooth dirt roads, and about 2.9 miles on the Uncompahgre River Walk (a gravel footpath broad enough for easy passing).

 Although the course itself is easy, the altitude here is about 7700 feet above sea level.
 This may become a factor, especially when runners start getting tired!
 Temperatures in May are often cool, typically ranging from 38F to 63F with an average of six days of precipitation.

 To be eligible to start any given hour, you must be inside the starting corral (red area) when the hour officially begins.
 No late starts!
 Once the hour starts, you must immediately embark on the course and remain on it, other than for restroom breaks as described below, until you finish the circuit.

-Overnight parking is permitted within the purple area south of the Start (accessible from 9th Avenue).
+Please park in the lot south of the park accessible from 9th avenue.
 You may use the Hot Springs parking lot before the race to unload stuff, but please don't otherwise park a vehicle there during the race.

 The South Restroom is near the Start/Finish.
 A runner may visit this restroom either between laps (i.e., after finishing one circuit and before starting the next), or while on course, but only after first completing the initial 0.25 mile asphalt path around the ballfield.
 The North Restroom is on the River Walk and can be visited at about the 1.5 and 2.7 mile marks.